gg/algorithms/README.rst

 A collection of algorithm implementations in Python and C++, written as part of my ongoing study of algorithms.

-Each source file is self-contained and can run independently:
+Each source file can run independently:

     $ python game_of_life.py